Blog

 5. Monitor EDI Analytics

-Take advantage of any analytics or EDI dashboard your cloud EDI providers offers, as well as any available training and support in using the analytics platform.
+Take advantage of any analytics or EDI dashboard your cloud EDI provider offers, as well as any available training and support in using the analytics platform.
 Be sure to educate yourself on the functionalities and best practices for leveraging the EDI analytics dashboard.
 Don’t be afraid to ask your cloud EDI provider to offer ongoing assistance and resources to address queries, troubleshoot issues, and optimize utilization.

 Technical Requirements for Cloud EDI NetSuite Integration